atulkamble/ruby/README.md

 puts "Content written to #{file_name}"
 ```

-These basic programs cover a range of fundamental concepts in Ruby programming.
-Feel free to modify and expand them as you become more familiar with the language.
+These practice programs cover a broad range of Ruby programming concepts.
+Modify and extend these examples to deepen your understanding of Ruby and enhance your programming skills.